 Sullivan also takes great interest in the art song and chamber repertoires, with a particular focus on recently composed works.
 In 2016, he premiered five new pieces by students of composer Aaron Jay Kernis, alongside a nine-part chamber ensemble made up of members of the Albany Symphony, conducted by Maestro David Alan Miller.
 Sullivan's first foray into chamber music was a performance of Milton Babbitt's Two Sonnets for baritone, clarinet, viola, and cello, performed at Bard College in 2016.
 The following year, Sullivan premiered the piece "Where I Lived, and What I Lived For" by composer Gregory Spears, as part of a recital of premieres at the Morgan Library & Museum in New York City.

 Passionate about incorporating musical theatre performance into his classical vocal studies, Sullivan has performed in five concerts in the Celebration of American Song series, an annual historical survey of the American influences on the musical theatre and classical vocal repertoires, curated by Alisa Belflower at the University of Nebraska–Lincoln.
-He has appeared in four world premieres of new musicals: Big Red Sun by Georgia Stitt & John Jiler, Cross That River by Allan & Pat Harris, A Year in Jackson by Joey Contreras & Laura Kleinbaum, and American Smoothie by Nick Jester & David von Kampen.
+He has appeared in four premieres/workshops of new musicals: Big Red Sun by Georgia Stitt & John Jiler, Cross That River by Allan & Pat Harris, A Year in Jackson by Joey Contreras & Laura Kleinbaum, and American Smoothie by Nick Jester & David von Kampen.
 Other musical theatre roles Sullivan has performed include Stine (City of Angels), the Wolf (Into the Woods), Daddy Warbucks (Annie), and Sky Masterson (Guys & Dolls).
+Sullivan has also won first place in two national NATS musical theatre competitions, at both the student level (2014) and at the emerging artist level (2018).

-Sullivan has been the recipient of numerous awards and scholarships, including the 2014 Orpheus Vocal Competition’s Bizet Award and several NATS regional and national awards in both classical and musical theatre competitions.
+Sullivan has been the recipient of numerous awards and scholarships, including the 2014 Orpheus Vocal Competition’s Bizet Award and numerous NATS regional and national awards in both classical and musical theatre competitions.
 He has received two encouragement awards from the Nebraska District of the Metropolitan Opera National Council Auditions, in 2012 and 2013.
 Sullivan received his bachelor’s of music degree from the University of Nebraska–Lincoln, where he graduated in 2014 as a Chancellor’s Scholar and was the recipient of the Presser Foundation Scholarship, the Donald Walter Miller Scholarship, the Don & Carole Burt Scholarship for Vocal Excellence, and the George Beadle Scholarship.
 In 2017, Sullivan received his master's of music degree from the Bard College Conservatory of Music's Graduate Vocal Arts Program.
-He is currently based in New York City, where he participates in various opera and concert performances, sings in the professional choir at The Brick Presbyterian Church, and acts as Operations Administrator for the Resonant Bodies Festival.
+He is currently based in New York City, where he participates in various performance opportunities, sings in the professional choir at The Brick Presbyterian Church, and acts as Director of Operations for Resonant Bodies Festival.